And the Adjacent Possible

 And the Adjacent Possible is the fifth studio album by American rock band OK Go, released on April 11, 2025.
 It is the band's first studio album since Hungry Ghosts (2014).

 In late 2024, OK Go announced through their newsletter that they had finished recording their then-untitled fifth album, planned for release in early 2025.
-The album was announced alongside with the release of the first video and single from the album, "A Stone Only Rolls Downhill", on January 16, 2025.
+The album was announced along with the release of the first video and single from the album, "A Stone Only Rolls Downhill", on January 16, 2025.
 The video consists of 64 separate continuous videos displayed across 64 mobile phone screens using mosaic effects.

 They would release two double singles on February 14 and March 14.
 The album was released on April 11, 2025, along with a new video, "Love".
 The one-shot video creates several kaleidoscope-like visual effects using mirrors manipulated by both the band members and Universal Robots robotic arms, shot in a historic Budapest train station.
 It took 39 takes to coordinate 60 people, 26 robotic arms, and 60 mirrors to get the single-shot take.